handball-referee/referee.app/src/data/en/Guidelines.md

 - d) As under c), but no clear chance ofscoring.

   Correct application of Rules: free throw, progressive punishment.

-## Disqualification of the goalkeeper (Rule 8:5 Comment, updated)

-This applies when the goalkeeper comes from within the goal area or is in a similar position outside the goal area and causes a frontal collision with an opponent.
-It does not apply when:

-- a) the goalkeeper runs in the same direction as an opponent, for example, after reentering the court from the substitution area.
-- b) the attacker runs after the ball, and the ball is between the attacker and the goalkeeper.

-In such situations, the referees take a decision based on their observations of facts.

 ## Further measures after a disqualification to be reported in writing (Rules 8:6, 8:10a, b)
 The criteria for this highest level of punishment are defined in Rules 8:6 (for illegal